About the Barn Owl

 PDF Documents are used throughout this site.
 Click here to get Adobe Reader to be able to view these documents.

-Mortality is a really important subject to study.
+Mortality is a very important subject to study.
 If we could increase Barn Owl life expectancy we'd be well on the way to securing the future of this wonderful species.
 In fact, the life-cycle parameter that influences overall population level more than any other is first-year survival.
 Reducing the main causes of juvenile mortality would (in theory) be a very effective way of increasing the population level.

 Mortality is a difficult area of Barn Owl ecology to study because only a small proportion of the owls that die are ever found.
 Compared to other bird species, ringed Barn Owls have a very high recovery rate (one in seven) and the finding circumstances are often recorded so you may be forgiven for thinking that there's loads of information on why Barn Owls die.
 The various causes of death have indeed been identified but unfortunately results based on ring recoveries are always biased towards birds that die in conspicuous places.
 For example, a bird lying dead on a road is much more likely to be reported than a bird that's dead in the middle of a field.